 The Mississippi Commission has broad jurisdiction over rates and other matters, including affiliate transactions.
-A public utility must file with the Mississippi Commission "copies of contracts with any person selling services of any kind."(38) No public utility may "pay any fees, commission or compensation of any description whatsoever to any affiliated or subsidiary holding, managing, operating, constructing, engineering or purchasing company for services rendered or to be rendered without first filing copies of all agreements and contracts therefore with the [Mississippi] commission."(39) When establishing rates, the Mississippi Commission can disallow any payment to be capitalized or included as a utility operating cost if it finds the cost to be unjust or unreasonable.
-In addition, if the utility unreasonably refuses to provide relevant accounts and records of itself or its affiliates, the Mississippi Commission can disallow associated costs.(40)
+A public utility must file with the Mississippi Commission "copies of contracts with any person selling services of any kind."(39) No public utility may "pay any fees, commission or compensation of any description whatsoever to any affiliated or subsidiary holding, managing, operating, constructing, engineering or purchasing company for services rendered or to be rendered without first filing copies of all agreements and contracts therefore with the [Mississippi] commission."(40) When establishing rates, the Mississippi Commission can disallow any payment to be capitalized or included as a utility operating cost if it finds the cost to be unjust or unreasonable.
+In addition, if the utility unreasonably refuses to provide relevant accounts and records of itself or its affiliates, the Mississippi Commission can disallow associated costs.(41)

-The GasCo Separation will require approval under Section 77-3-23 of the Mississippi Code of 1972.
+The GasCo Separation has been approved under Section 77-3-23 of the Mississippi Code of 1972.
+A copy of the Mississippi order is attached as Exhibit D-11.